 The sacrificial anode, also known as the galvanic anode, sacrifices itself to protect another metal from corrosion.
 It oxidizes in the electrolyte (soil or ocean, for example), generating electrons.
 These electrons flow to the metal being protected, forcing it to become a cathode.
 Moreover, the incoming electrons help restore the protected metal by reducing any oxidized parts and returning them to their original state.
 The electrons cause ferrous ions to revert to solid iron.

 Important Note: It’s super important that the sacrificial material needs to oxidize before the protected material.
-Otherwise, cathodic protection will not work.
+Otherwise, cathodic protection won’t work.

 Method #2: Impressed current protection

-This is similar to the sacrificial anode method.
+This method is similar to the sacrificial anode method.
 Except, we use an external power source to generate the electric current.

-We pump electrons onto our protected metal through an alternate power source.
+We pump electrons onto the protected metal through an alternate power source.
 For example, using a DC power supply, connect the negative end to the protected metal.
 This makes the protected metal a cathode, thus protecting it from oxidization.